 At the cold, dead eye of the storm lurks Lyutsifer Safin – a man with a chilling plan that threatens the lives of millions.

-Daniel Craig's era as 007 may be coming to a close, but No Time To Die promises a seismic bang of a curtain call.
+Daniel Craig's era as Bond may be coming to a close, but No Time To Die promises to add to an already incredible highlight reel as 007.

 Directed by: Tom McGrath